ArtiomSu/Yubikey-SSH-manager/manual_method_fido2.md

 # To create another key you can do the following

-you can add any number after `=ssh:` to create multiple keys.
+you can add anything after `=ssh:` to create multiple keys.
 Here I just use 1.
+You can also do `ssh:bitbutcket` or anything else to help you identify the keys later.

 ```bash
 ssh-keygen -t ed25519-sk -O resident -O application=ssh:1 -C "Secondary SSH Key Primary"